Sunday, March 27, 2022

 But in the full extent of the word, a peacemaker is one, who, as they have opportunity, "does good to all.”
 One who, being filled with the love of God and all humanity, cannot confine the expressions of it to their own family, or friends, or acquaintances, or party; or to those who share their own opinions; no, nor those who are partakers of like precious faith, but steps over all these narrow bounds, that they may do good to everyone; that they may, some way or other, manifest love to neighbors and strangers, friends and enemies.

-Such a person does good, not of one particular kind, but good in general: in every possible way, employing all his talents of every kind, all their powers and faculties of body and soul; all their fortune, interest, and reputation; desiring only, that when they go before God, they may hear, “Well done, good and faithful servant!"
+Such a person does good, not of one particular kind, but good in general: in every possible way, employing all their talents of every kind, all their powers and faculties of body and soul; all their fortune, interest, and reputation; desiring only, that when they go before God, they may hear, “Well done, good and faithful servant!"

 One does Good to the uttermost of their power, even among the bodies of all people.
 They rejoice to “deal bread to the hungry," (Isaiah 58:7) and to "cover the naked with a garment.”